chauff/cse1500-web-transcripts/Lecture-8.md

 If we zoom in on the non-mobile applications, the ten most commonly occurring vulnerabilities are the following, reported as *percentage of applications* and *median vulnerability count*:

 ![Top 10 vulnerabilities](img/L8-security-report-2.png)

 <sub>Figure taken from page 57, CSRHPE.</sub>

 :point_up: Some of these vulnerabilities you should already recognize and be able to place in context, specifically *Cookie Security: cookie not sent over SSL* and *Cookie Security: HTTPOnly not set*.
 The vulnerability *Privacy violation: autocomplete* should intuitively make sense: auto-completion is a feature provided by modern browsers; browsers store information submitted by the user through `<input>` fields.
-The browser can then offer autocompletion for subsequent form with similar field names.
+The browser can then offer autocompletion for subsequent forms with similar field names.
 If sensitive information is stored in this manner, a malicious actor can provide a form to a user that is then auto-filled with sensitive values and transmitted back to the attacker.
 For this reason, it is often worthwhile to [switch off autocompletion](https://developer.mozilla.org/en-US/docs/Web/Security/Securing_your_site/Turning_off_form_autocompletion) for sensitive input fields.

-Lastly, we will also discuss the *Hidden field* vulnerability later in this lecture - it provides developers with a simple manner of including data that should not be seen/modified by users when a `<form>` is submitted (for instance, a web portal may offer the same form on every single web page and the hidden field stores a numerical identifier of the page).
-However,as with any data sent to the browser, with a bit of knowledge about the web developer tools available in browsers, the user can easily change the hidden field values, making them a vulnerability.
+:point_up: Lastly, let's discuss the *Hidden field* vulnerability.
+It provides developers with a simple manner of including data that should not be seen/modified by users when a `<form>` is submitted.
+For example, a web portal may offer the same form on every single web page and the hidden field stores a numerical identifier of the specific page (or route) the form was submitted from.
+However, as with any data sent to the browser, with a bit of knowledge about the dev tools available in modern browsers, the user can easily change the hidden field values, which creates a vulnerability of the server does not validate the correctness of the returned value.

-Taking a slightly higher-level view, the top five violated security categories across all scanned applications were the following (p.
-59 of the report, reported are the percentage of applications violating a category):
+Taking a slightly higher-level view, the top five violated security categories across all scanned applications are the following, reported as *percentage of applications violating a category*:

 ![Top 5 violated security categories](img/L8-security-report-3.png)

+<sub>Figure taken from page 59, CSRHPE.</sub>

 The only category not covered so far is *Insecure transport*.
 This refers to the fact that applications rely on insecure communication channels or weakly secured channels to transfer sensitive data.
 Nowadays, at least for login/password fields, the browsers provide a warning to the user indicating the non-secure nature of the connection, as seen in this example: